FuzzAnything/Hopper/README.md

 # Hopper

-Hopper is an tool for generating fuzzing test cases for libraries automatically using **interpretative fuzzing**.
+Hopper is a tool for generating fuzzing test cases for libraries automatically using **interpretative fuzzing**.
 It transforms the problem of library fuzzing into the problem of interpreter fuzzing, enabling exploration of a vast range of API usages for library fuzzing out of the box.
 Some key features of Hopper include:
 - Interpretative API invoking without any fuzz driver.
 - Type-aware mutation for arguments.
-- Automatic intra- and inter-API constraints leanring.
+- Automatic intra- and inter-API constraints learning.
 - Binary instrumentation support.

 To learn more about Hopper, check out our [paper](https://arxiv.org/pdf/2309.03496) at CCS '23.